nullivex/ah-wiki/core/Running-ActionHero.md

   will start a template actionHero server this is the respondant to `npm start`
   [config] (optional) path to config.js, defaults to `process.cwd() + "/" + config.js`.
 You can also use ENV[ACTIONHERO_CONFIG].
-  [title] (optional) process title to use for actionHero's ID, ps, log, and pidFile defaults.
+  [title] (optional) process title to use for actionHero-s ID, ps, log, and pidFile defaults.
 Must be unique for each member of the cluster.
 You can also use ENV[ACTIONHERO_TITLE].
 Process renaming does not work on OSX/Windows
   [daemon] (optional) to fork and run as a new background process defalts to false

 * actionHero startCluster --exec=[command] --workers=[numWorkers] --pidfile=[path] --log=[path] --title=[clusterTitle] --workerTitlePrefix=[prefix] --config=[/path/to/config.js]  --daemon
-  will launch a actionHero cluster (using node's cluster module) [exec] (optional) command for the custer-master to run to stat the workers [workers] (optional) number of workers (defaults to # CPUs - 2) [pidfile] (optional) pidfile localtion (defaults to process.cwd() + /pids)
+  will launch a actionHero cluster (using node-s cluster module) [exec] (optional) command for the custer-master to run to stat the workers [workers] (optional) number of workers (defaults to # CPUs - 2) [pidfile] (optional) pidfile localtion (defaults to process.cwd() + /pids)